ace-wg/ace-extend-dtls-authorize/draft-ietf-ace-extend-dtls-authorize.md

 transport layer security mechanisms, a Client that implements either TLS or DTLS but not both might fail in establishing a secure communication channel with the Resource Server altogether.
-This error SHOULD
-be handled by the Client in the same way as unsupported ACE profiles.
-If the Client is modified
-accordingly or it learns that the Resource Server has been, the Client may try to connect to the Resource Server using the transport layer security mechanism that was previously not mutually supported.

 Note that a communication setup with an a priori unknown Resource Server typically employs an initial unauthorized resource request as